-A detailed concept15MB pdf(PDF, 15MB) for a $9.875 million upgrade to the the Port Macquarie Airport Terminal Building has been developed and is being funded through a $5 million contribution from the NSW Government under the Restart NSW Regional Tourism Infrastructure Fund and $1.25 million from the Australian Government through the Community Development Grants Programme.
-Council will contribute up to $3.625 million to the project.
+The upgrade of the Port Macquarie Airport Terminal Building was officially completed in November 2019.
+The $9.875 million upgrade was funded through a $5 million contribution from the NSW Government under the Restart NSW Regional Tourism Infrastructure Fund and $1.25 million from the Australian Government through the Community Development Grants Programme.
+We contributed up to $3.625 million to the project.

 - Wireless internet availability

 - Hearing loop availability